ballerina-platform/ballerina-dev-website/swan-lake/other/network-communication/WebSocket/websocket.md

 The first step in WebSocket communication is the HTTP upgrade operation that is carried out in order to switch to WebSocket communication.

 In an HTTP Ballerina service, you switch to the WebSocket protocol using an HTTP upgrade operation.
-This is done by defining a specific HTTP service resource function at the HTTP upgrade path, which returns a WebSocket service implementation.
+This is done by defining a specific HTTP service resource method at the HTTP upgrade path, which returns a WebSocket service implementation.

 The example below demonstrates this operation.